10 best BBQ smoker grills for your 2024 summer cookouts

 Argos Home Smoker Charcoal BBQArgos

-For an option that's less than £150, and described by reviewers as great value for money, we recommend the Argos Home Smoker Charcoal BBQ.
+For an option that's just over £100, and described by reviewers as great value for money, we recommend the Argos Home Smoker Charcoal BBQ.
 It may not be hybrid like the Char-Griller Duo but you can still serve up deliciously smoked barbecue food.
-Perfectly sized to feed up to eight people, it's got a conventional charcoal BBQ grill and an attached side firebox to burn wood and get that desirable smoky flavour.
-There's a handy storage shelf under the barbie for all your grilling essentials.

 Pros

-• Good value as a charcoal BBQ and smoker
+• Good value as a charcoal BBQ and smoker combo

 • Authentic BBQ flavour in results